Yoga for Men

 - Loosening the joints after a potentially sedentary day

-- Mental health benefits of relieving stress and anxiety
+- Mental health benefits of reducing stress, anxiety, depression

 - Increased focus and concentration